-- Water supply and heating hoses: up to 1.0-1.6 MPa (10-16 bar).
+- Water supply and heating hoses: up to 1.6 MPa (16 bar).

-- Industrial metal hoses with braiding: up to 10-30 MPa (100-300 bar) and more (depending on the design).
+- Industrial metal hoses with braiding: up to 30 MPa (300 bar) and more (depending on the design).

-What does the permissible pressure depend on?
+What does the working pressure in corrugated metal hoses depend on?

 1. Wall thickness and corrugation profile